Spanish irregular verbs: Stem-vowel changes

 There are two kinds of changes that can affect stem vowels of some Spanish verbs: diphthongization and vowel raising.
 Both changes affect -e- or -o- in the last (or only) syllable of a verb stem.
 Diphthongization changes -e- to -ie-, and -o- to -ue-.
 Vowel raising changes the mid vowels -e- and -o- to the corresponding high vowels: -i- and -u- respectively.
-Some verbs, in their various forms, can exhibit both kinds of changes (e.g. sentir, siente, sintió (e-ie-i**ir); dormir, duerme, durmió) (o-ue-u).
+Some verbs, in their various forms, can exhibit both kinds of changes (e.g. sentir, siente, sintió (e-ie-i); dormir, duerme, durmió) (o-ue-u).

 Diphthongization

 Some verbs with -e- or -o- in their stem are inherently diphthongizing, whereas others are not: their identities must be learned individually.